Forecast Explainability

 -

-Forecast Explainability is only available to Forecasts generated from AutoPredictor - You cannot enable Forecast Explainability for Forecasts generated from legacy predictors (AutoML or manual selection).
+Forecast Explainability is only available for some Forecasts generated from AutoPredictor - You cannot enable Forecast Explainability for Forecasts generated from legacy predictors (AutoML or manual selection).
 See Upgrading to AutoPredictor.

 Explainability requires attributes - Your predictor must include at least one of the following: related time series, item metadata, Holidays, or the Weather Index.